bugbiteme/openshift-space-challenge/README.md

 Get Gitea URL: `oc get route -n gitea`
 User access: see `credentials.csv`` file.

+## Running Judges required by some challenges.

+Some challenges need a juge to get points or to receive some info on your app API endpoint.
+You start all judges this way:
+`ansible-playbook catalyst/judge/deployments/deploy-judges.yaml`

+This script will deploy all judges in the judge namespace.
+Each judge will run in one pod, but you can scale those pods manually if needed.

+It's also possible to run any judge locally on your laptop.
+Export your cluster domain before running your judge script:
+`export CLUSTERDOMAIN=cluster-dgdbx.dgdbx.sandboxXXXX.opentlc.com`
+`python catalyst/judge/{judge_name}/app.py`

 ## Optional scripts and tools

 ### Make new user credentials